 ADVANCED SECONDARY EDUCATION

-This examination format has been formulated on the basis of revised geography syllabus of 2009, which replaced 2000 syllabus.
-Change made in revised syllabus includes dropping of the topic on regional integration, introduction of the new topic and merging of some topic into other topic.
+This examination format has been formulated on the basis of the revised geography syllabus of 2009, which replaced the 2000 syllabus.
+Change made in revised syllabus includes dropping off the topic on regional integration, the introduction of the new topic, and merging of some topic into another topic. ·

 1. The dynamic earth and consequences

 The topic which has been synchronized/merged with other topics